thebespokepixel/trucolor/readme.md

 - __Special formatters__
 The following keywords modify the meaning or destination of the color, or provide enhanced foramtting.
 They only work when used with the command switches that actually output SGR codes, namely: `--message`, `--swatch`, `--in` and `--out`.
 When used with the default command or with the `--rgb` switch, they have no effect and the value of the base color (plus any processing) will be output.

   __background__: Set the background color, rather than the foreground.

   __normal__: Set the color to the default foreground and background.
   __reset__: Sets colors and special formatting back to the default.

   __bold__: Set the font to bold.
   __italic__: Set the font to italic.
   __underline__: Set underline.
-	__faint__: Set the colour to 50% opacity.
+  __dim__: Set the colour to 50% opacity.
   __invert__: Invert the foreground and background.
   __blink__: Annoying as a note in Comic Sans, attached to a dancing, purple dinosaur with a talking paperclip.

   All of the above formatters need the correct code to end the range, either provided by using the `--out` switch, using the `reset` keyword, or simply use the `--message` option to automatically set the end range SGR code.
 Using `normal` alone won't fully clear the formatting.

 ![Formatters Examples](http://markgriffiths.github.io/projects/trucolor/formatters.png)